pippinlee/open-journalism-project/media.md

 Github: [github.com/NUKnightLab/soundcite](https://github.com/NUKnightLab/soundcite)

-Soundcite allows for audio to be done inline with the text.
-This can be powerful when tied to a story that involves audible components that can greatly add to a story like interviews, protests, or music.
+Soundcite allows for audio to be linked inline with the text.
+This can be powerful when tied to a story that involves audible components that can greatly add to a story such as interviews, protests, or music.

 <div class="resources" markdown='1'>
 * **Tutorials**